$0 Rhode Island Adoption Quick-Start Checklist

 Rhode Island law gives kinship care a formal preference.
 Under RIGL § 15-7-11(e) and DCYF regulations, when a child is removed from a home, relatives are the first placement priority before non-relative foster families or institutional care.
 DCYF is required to notify relatives when a child enters the system and to assess their suitability as caregivers before pursuing unrelated placements.

-For relatives who are already caring for a child — whether through an informal family arrangement or a DCYF-initiated placement — kinship adoption offers a pathway to permanency that provides legal security, ongoing financial support, and a clear end to DCYF involvement in the family's life.
+For relatives who are already caring for a child — whether through an informal family arrangement or a DCYF-initiated placement — kinship adoption offers a pathway to permanency that provides legal security and may provide ongoing financial support when the child and case qualify.

 Children's Friend and Service in Providence is one of the primary agency partners supporting kinship families through DCYF's referral process, providing support services, foster care licensing for kinship caregivers, and adoption preparation.